Lewis-Matt/database-exercises/notes/jsp.md

     <%@ taglib prefix="c" uri="http://java.sun.com/jsp/jstl/core" %>

 We have a variable named cart in scope and cart is an object that represents a user's shopping cart.
-It has a method named isEmpty that returns whether or not the cart is empty, and a private property (along with a getter and setter for) named items that is a list of objects that represent an item the user has added to the shopping cart.
+It has a method named isEmpty that returns whether the cart is empty, and a private property (along with a getter and setter for) named items that is a list of objects that represent an item the user has added to the shopping cart.
 Each item object has several private properties and getters and setters for each property:

     <%@ page contentType="text/html;charset=UTF-8" language="java" %>
     <%@ taglib prefix="c" uri="http://java.sun.com/jsp/jstl/core" %>